-Are your planning your first Hawaii vacation and don’t know what to do?
+Are you planning your first Hawaii vacation and don’t know what to do?
 You’ll want to check out my ultimate Hawaii bucket list before planning your next trip to Hawaii!

-This Hawaii bucket list contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii bucket list was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Beaches and cocktails may be the first things that pop to mind when you think of Hawaii, but there’s a lot more to this island state than meets the eye!